Craig88/vr-workshop-national-theatre-scotland/worksheet.md

 <https://freesound.org/> is a great website for free sounds.

 Use the aframe website <https://aframe.io/docs> to find out about adding other shapes and 3D objects.

+### Futureproof Passport
+Go to <https://www.nationaltheatrescotland.com/futureproof-passport/> to sign up for access to £5 tickets to National Theatre of Scotland shows.